soumyardas/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Portfolio of data science projects completed by me for academic and learning purposes.
+Portfolio of data science projects for academic and learning purposes.